nbkntu/fourthbrain/README.md

 ### Deploy to Elastic Beanstalk

-Make sure ebcli has already been installed.
+Make sure Elastic Beanstalk CLI has already been installed.

 ```
 $ cd server